Learning how to drive a 4 Speed Manual Stick Shift (A True Story)

 "Well let's go get your license."

-I got Bill out of the car, and into the apartment, and he never said a word, until the next day.
-When, I told Bill what had happened.
+I got Billy out of the car, and into the apartment, and he never said a word, until the next day.
+When, I told Billy what had happened.
 I don't think he believed me at first.
 Then he said, "Well let's go get your license."

 "You stay right here, don't move"

-The following Monday Bill and I went to the Department of Motor Vehicles and I applied for a license, and passed the written test, got a number to take the driving test.
-Bill parked the car in the lot next to the driving course.
+The following Monday Billy and I went to the Department of Motor Vehicles and I applied for a license, and passed the written test, got a number to take the driving test.
+Billy parked the car in the lot next to the driving course.
 The drive tester called my number, and we went to the car, and got in.

 While my sister-in-law took the written test, I got a new number and waited, and was hoping not to get the same test giver.
 My number was called and what a relief, it was a different test giver, and I passed the test, with flying colors.